| A Conversation with Maggie Anton, author of RAV HISDA'S

 bit about these items, the purpose they served, and how

+they inspired you to write this novel?
 At first I hadn't expected magic to play a significant

 role in Rav Hisda's Daughter.
 My initial glimpse of this